blackrock-3350/EE5907/README.md

 ## Requirements

-You need download 'libsvm' and 'PyTorch'.
+You need download `libsvm` and `PyTorch`.

 - Python 3.11
 - matplotlib == 3.7.1
 - numpy == 1.24.3
 - libsvm-official == 3.32.0
 - torch == 2.1.0

+see:

+## Dataset

+We use CMU PIE dataset
+In each jupyter notebook, datasets are